What Is First Wort Hopping? – German Brewing Techniques

 They crafted identical beers, one that had been first wort hopped, and another in which the hops were added after 60 minutes.

 They repeated this test twice with blind tasters.
-In the first, 15 of 39 tasters could isolate the FWH brew — Not impressive.
+In the first, 15 out of 39 tasters could isolate the FWH brew — Not impressive.

 In their second, only 7 of 21 tasters could differentiate the brews accurately — Not much better.
 These results could simply be the product of random guessing.